MaitreStick/bananaRipeningProcess/README.md

 ## Performing Model Inference

-Now that the model is trained and saved, we can do model inference, so we can test that it works; to run that inference project, make sure you have the following dependencies installed.
+Now that the model is trained and saved, we can perform model inference, so we can test that it works; to run that inference project, make sure you have the following dependencies installed.

 - Python 3
 - tensorFlow